atomwin/intro_r/README.md

 # INTRO TO R

-repo for reporting and informatics 2 hr training
+repo for reporting and informatics R learning sessions

 refer to these books for the training: